martijnkunstman/HexagonTiles/README.md

 - Prevent circle elements
 - Use map for a game and check consistency of the pattern
 - implement some kind of pathfinding mechanism

+DONE:
+- Refactor code (corner lookup functions)
 - scrollY fix

 Live Demo:
-- Refactor code (corner lookup functions)

 https://martijnkunstman.github.io/HexagonTiles/